ivan-usov-org/bec/docs/source/user/command_line_interface.md

 (user.command_line_interface)=
 ## Command-Line Interface (CLI)

-In the previous sections, you have succesfully started BEC and also already interacted with the CLI to update the device configuration.
+In the previous sections, you have succesfully started BEC and also already interacted with the CLI to update the BEC device configuration.
 This section aims to explore the CLI capabilities further.

 ### Start-up